 12.6.
 Transaction Reassembly and Sending Message

-This section describes how the ReorderBuffer reassembles accumulated changes and performs the sending process to the subscriber’s apply worker via an output plugin.
+This section describes how the ReorderBuffer reassembles accumulated changes and sends them to the subscriber’s apply worker via an output plugin.

 12.6.1.
 Outline of Transaction Reassembly